BoilerBuilder/boilerplates/DEPENDENCY_MANAGEMENT.md

 The centralized dependency management system allows you to:
 - Define common dependencies once and propagate them to all templates
-- Organize dependencies by framework (React, Vue, TypeScript, etc.)
+- Organize dependencies by jsTools (React, Vue, TypeScript, etc.)
 - Organize dependencies by build tools (Vite, Webpack, PostCSS, etc.)
 - Maintain template-specific dependencies and configurations
 - Keep all dependencies consistent and up-to-date across templates